Monday, 2 April 2012

 Lucban is considered a third class municipality in the province of Quezon, the Philippines.
 This town is made popular and associated with Pahiyas Festival.
-It is situated at the foot of Mount Banahaw de Lucban and approximately 26 kilometers from Lucena City and 160 kilometers from Manila via this city.
+It is situated at the foot of Mount Banahaw de Lucban and approximately 26 kilometres from Lucena City and 160 km from Manila via this city.

 People of Lucban

-My latest visit in Lucban became memorable not only because of the festival, the food, and the like, but because of the warm reception of a family whom we met for the first time.
+My latest visit became memorable not only because of the festival, the food, and the like but because of the warm reception of a family whom we met for the first time.
 Their gestures are full of sincerity.
 The family has a huge house, yet, simple and humble.

 If your travelling includes meeting local people, Lucban is the place for you and Lucbanins are the people you have to meet.